JShull/FP_Pool/README.md

 ## Setup & Design

 FP_Pool is designed around the idea that you have some set of base objects that you want to pool.
 These objects are being requested from the pool and then depending upon their conditions and what you're doing you should release them back to the pool when you're done.
 This object pool system defaults to keep account of items that are active and the original list - it will grow in size to meet your demands if all objects are active and there's none left in the pool **BUT** it will also clean up after itself and destroy those items once a certain amount of time has passed.
 Be aware of this built-in logic!
+It also has an upper max limit on active objects - this system never increases the original pool size it only adds to a queue and eventually all of those items are destroyed/removed.
+This upper limit is set just to make sure you have a hold on the memory leak.

 ### Software Architecture